mlochbaum/BQN/doc/group.md

 ### Partitioning

-In examples we have been using a list of strings stranded together.
+Previous examples have used lists of strings stranded together.
 Often it's more convenient to write the string with spaces, and split it up as part of the code.
 In this case, the index corresponding to each word (that is, each letter in the word) is the number of spaces before it.
 We can get this number of spaces from a Plus-[Scan](scan.md) on the boolean list which is 1 at each space.

         ' '(+`∘=⊔⊢)"BQN uses notation as a tool of thought"